 * written for Tatiana Koleva ; ** arranged by / for Tatiana Koleva

 Youth Percussion Pool is an unique international educational and performance event that serves as a platform and place to meet other musicians, exchange ideas and together to create exciting new programs.
 It is created in 2009 by Tatiana Koleva as artistic director.
 From the very first concert the enthusiastic reactions of audience and press immediately made clear the impact and promising success of this new formation.

-The Pool operates in collaboration with leading music festivals and organizations, and its live-show performances are created together with young talented performers, students in major schools and Conservatories of Europe.
-It is an open form of musical interaction of young professionals “on stage” with renown percussionists and performers, all coming from different countries.
+The Pool operates in collaboration with leading music festivals and organizations.
+It is an open form of musical interaction of young professionals “on stage” with renowned percussionists and performers, all coming from different countries.

 René van Barneveld - electric guitar